 We found 4 endocrinologists who accept Humana Silver HMO near Parker, CO.

 Dr. Sujata Wagh's specialty is adult endocrinology.
-She honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-She attended the University of Connecticut School of Medicine and L.T.
-Municipal Medical College for medical school and subsequently trained at a hospital affiliated with Columbia University for residency.
+Dr. Wagh takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+She graduated from the University of Connecticut School of Medicine and L.T.
+Municipal Medical College.
+For her residency, Dr. Wagh trained at a hospital affiliated with Columbia University.
 Dr. Wagh is affiliated with Centura Health.

-Dr. Sharon Travers works as a pediatric endocrinologist.
-She takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-Before performing her residency at a hospital affiliated with the University of Colorado Denver, Dr. Travers attended Virginia Commonwealth University (VCU) School of Medicine.
+Dr. Sharon Travers is a physician who specializes in pediatric endocrinology.
+She is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Travers graduated from Virginia Commonwealth University (VCU) School of Medicine.
+Her training includes a residency program at a hospital affiliated with the University of Colorado Denver.
 She is affiliated with Children's Hospital Colorado, the University of Colorado Hospital (UCH), and the University Physicians.

-Dr. Sharmini Long is a medical specialist in adult endocrinology.
+Dr. Sharmini Long specializes in adult endocrinology.
 She is professionally affiliated with Centura Health.
 She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Long attended the University of Texas Southwestern Medical School and subsequently trained at a hospital affiliated with the University of Alabama for residency.
+Dr. Long graduated from the University of Texas Southwestern Medical School.
+She completed her residency training at a hospital affiliated with the University of Alabama.

 Conditions / Treatments